Updated November 3, 2021; Original Post: May 4, 2018

 Common Defenses to Texas Robbery Charges

-A knowledgeable Texas criminal defense attorney can help you find solid defenses to your robbery charges.
-Here are some common strategies that defense lawyers use in robbery cases.
+A knowledgeable Fort Worth criminal defense attorney can help you find solid criminal defenses to your robbery charges.
+Here are some common strategies that defense lawyers use in robbery cases:

 Lack of Evidence

 You have a reasonable explanation for where you were when the crime occurred.
 A solid alibi means you could not have committed the crime.
+If you were at another location or function and there were witnesses who are willing to provide sworn affidavits or if you have receipts or photos clearly establishing you were in a different place at the same time as the alleged robbery, your robbery case may be dismissed.
 If your attorney can prove you are innocent, your case will be dismissed.

 In some cases, the property believed to be part of a theft crime is actually owned by the accused.
 If you have evidence to support that you owned the property in question, charges should not apply to you.